0chain/zwalletcli/README.md

 #### Creating wallet - (any command)

-Simply run  `create-wallet` command and it will create a wallet if none exist yet.
+Run  `create-wallet` command and it will create a wallet if none exist yet.

 ![create wallet](docs/createwallet.png "Create wallet")